Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

-While the middle diagram and right-hand diagram fit the usual interpretations of ``when'' the room is free / occupied, they are derived from the left-hand diagram, which is more expressive.
+While the middle and right-hand diagram fit the usual interpretation of ``when'' the room is free/occupied, they are derived from the left-hand diagram, which is more expressive.

 In particular, note that on the left-hand side diagram we have that $\occ(v)$ does not contain the time interval $[1.5,3.5]$, because this point falls in between the two roofs corresponding to $A$ and~$B$ occupying the cell.
 This might appear strange, since there is at least one agent in the cell throughout $[1.5,3.5]$, and thus we might expect $\occ(v)$ to contain this interval.
-However, $\occ$ expresses the more refined idea of those intervals over which there exists any specific agent occupying $v$: agent $A$ occupies $v$ on the interval $[1,3]$ and $B$ occupies $v$ on the interval $[2,4]$; $\occ(v)$ is their union.
+However, $\occ$ expresses the more refined idea of those intervals over which there exists any specific agent occupying $v$: agent $A$ occupies $v$ on the interval $[1,3]$ and $B$ occupies $v$ on the interval $[2,4]$; $\occ(v)$ is the disjunction of $A$, $B$ and $C$.

-As an example of where the extra expressivity of $\occ$ might be important, one might recall a scene from the movie \emph{The Matrix}, where the main character Neo has d\'eja vu, noticing the same cat appear twice in a similar spot, a signal of impending danger.
-If the d\'eja vu occurs over any interval in $\occ$, either $A$, $B$, or $C$, will notice it, but there are intervals in $\neg\neg\occ$, such as $[1.5,3.5]$, for which it cannot be noticed.
-That is, if the cat appeared at $1.5$ and then again at $3.5$, then none of $A$, $B$, $C$ will witness both occurrences.

-While the \emph{Matrix} example is fictional and thus might appear unrealistic, there are analogous realistic examples where the added expressiveness is useful in practice.
-Consider a simple situation where an emergency light is placed within the cell $v$ and where two consecutive ``blinks'' of the light would represent a dangerous situation.
+As an example of where the extra expressivity of $\occ$ might be important, consider a simple situation where an emergency light is placed within the cell $v$ and where two consecutive ``blinks'' of the light would represent a dangerous situation.
 In the case the light is ON at $1.5$ and again at $3.5$, the temporal landscape for $\occ(v)$ would correctly capture the fact that such an alarm would be missed as there is not a single agent in the cell at those instances.
 Thus, unless $A$ and $B$ communicate about the status of the light, the notification of danger would be completely missed.
 Such communication---and memory / recall in general---amounts to a strategy for persistently encoding intervallic facts into the present state.